w3f/polkadot-wiki/docs/learn/learn-xcm.md

    the messages are being passed.
 XCM as a message format should be usable in any system that derives consensus.

-These four crucial design decisions allow for XCM messages to be a reliable, yet convenient way to properly convey the intentions from one consensus system to another without any compatibility limitations.
+These four crucial design decisions allow for XCM messages to be a reliable yet convenient way to properly convey the intentions from one consensus system to another without any compatibility issues.

 :::note